JyyHuang/ArchiveScraper/README.md

 Chrome extensions built using eBay's Browse Api.

+Currently, only eBay has been implemented.
+Buyee Auction and Mercari soon to come!
 Extension allows you to search for products in the browser, and favorite products you are interested in to view them later.

 # Demo